Uriah

 How to Pronounce Uriah

 Our model has identified 6 different pronunciations for the name Uriah.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 41.7% confident that Uriah is pronounced as yoo-RAI-uh.
-The next most likely pronunciation is YOO-rai-uh, at 22.2% confidence.
+Our model is 41.7% confident that Uriah is pronounced as yoo-RAI-uh, which has 3 syllables.
+The next most likely pronunciation is YOO-rai-uh, at 22.2% confidence, with 3 syllables.

 yoo-RAI-uh (3 syllables)